What is Management Accounting?

 Whether you want to become certified or not, an advanced certificate can build on your expertise, strengthen and expand your skills and help you define and advance toward your personal and professional goals.
 In addition to mastering the latest accounting strategies, tactics and rules, those earning a graduate certificate in management accounting can develop and apply accounting practices based on broader business competencies in order to drive their organizations forward.

 Asynchronous online options also help you simultaneously work toward the CMA certification's professional experience qualification.
-Plus, it means you don't have to interrupt your career in order to advance it.
+Plus, it means you don't have to interrupt your career to advance it.

-According to Dr. Jennifer Teague, a senior associate dean of business programs at SNHU, a graduate certificate can also keep you relevant.
+According to Dr. Jennifer Teague, an executive director of business programs at SNHU, a graduate certificate can also keep you relevant.

 "Employees are looking for more flexible educational pathways in the form of skill-based certificates that demonstrate current knowledge in the field and a clear connection to an industry certification," she said.